jsborjesson/passwords/source/Section-1.md

 passwords people use, but the general purpose seems to be to educate people to come use better passwords.
 This paper puts the responsibility on the developers instead.

-Currently the most common solution is OAuth[\[4\]][oauth], but there has been some suggestions of other methods as well, like using email as authentication[\[5\]][email_auth].
+One common alternative to passwords is OAuth[\[4\]][oauth], but there has been some suggestions of other methods as well, like using email as authentication[\[5\]][email_auth].
 Of course in the future we might have access to more technology (like retina scanners, more accurate facial recognition, et cetera), but today there does not seem to be an option that is as simple to implement as passwords.

 ### Sources